 Processing and degradation of RNA must be stopped extremely rapidly for accurate time resolution.
 This is achieved using methanol at low temperature, which fixes the cell contents very rapidly and degrades the cell membrane while preserving the nucleic acid content8.
 The RNA extraction should be efficient and not damage the RNA.
 Mechanical lysis is effective in the absence of chaotropic agents (often these contain thio groups, so should be avoided).
 Lithium chloride precipitation of RNA is preferred, as tRNAs are less efficiently precipitated. tRNAs are rapidly transcribed and naturally thiolated9, so removing tRNAs reduces competition for the biotinylation reagent.
 If small, highly structured RNAs are of interest, alcohol-based RNA precipitation methods are recommended.

 To recover the thiolated RNA, biotin is covalently attached via the thio groups incorporated into the RNA with 4tU.
-We recommend the use of modified biotin, which attaches via a cleavable disulfide bond (e.g., HPDP- or MTS- biotin), which permits release of the RNA by addition of a reducing agent.
+The use of modified biotin, which attaches via a cleavable disulfide bond (e.g., HPDP-biotin (N-[6-(Biotinamido)hexyl]-3´-(2´-pyridyldithio)propionamide, ) or MTS-biotin (Methane thiosulfonate)) is recommended as it permits release of the RNA by addition of a reducing agent.
 The biotinylated RNA is affinity purified on streptavidin coupled to magnetic beads.
 This protocol is similar to others listed previously10 but has been intensively optimized to reduce background.

-There are two types of thio-labelling experiment that can be performed, continuous and discontinuous labelling.
+There are two types of thiol-labelling experiment that can be performed, continuous and discontinuous labelling.
 Each has its own advantages.
 In continuous labelling the 4tU is added to the culture and samples taken at regular intervals.
 This type of experiment shows how the RNA is processed and how levels change over time.
 Examples include comparison of mutant with wild-type experiments and a pulse-chase experiment.
 The experiments shown in Figure 3b,c are of this type.
 For discontinuous labelling a change is induced into the system and the RNA monitored.
 Once the change has been induced the culture must be split into several sub-cultures, and at specific times, each one is then thio-labelled for a brief period.
 One example is β-est AID 4U shown in Figure 27.
 This type of experiment is particularly useful for monitoring the effect of a metabolic change on RNA processing (see Figure 3d).

 A graphical representation of a thio-labelling experiment is presented in Figure 4 and Figure 5, and a spreadsheet that greatly simplifies the performance of the protocol is available (see 4tU experiment template.xlsx).
 As well as this the Supplementary Information contains an extensive troubleshooting guide.
-For the β-est AID 4U protocol that integrates 4tU labelling with the auxin depletion protocol, see Figure 2 and Supplementary Figure 1.
+For the β-est AID 4U protocol that integrates 4tU labelling with the auxin depletion protocol, see Figure 2 and Supplementary Figure 2.
 See Barrass et al.7 for the detailed AID depletion protocol.